Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces: Deligne's category and nearby cycles

 For a finite Galois extension $k\subset k'\subset \ov{k}$, we denote by $s'$ the \'etale topos of $\Spec k'$ and by $X_{s'}$ the fiber product (of schemes) $X\times_k \Spec k'$.
 Then \cite[Lemma 8.3]{Morin} ensures that

 and

-where the (cofiltered) limit is taken in the $2$-category of topoi, and is taken over all finite \'etale extensions of $k$ inside $\ov{k}$.
+where the (cofiltered) limit is taken in the $2$-category of topoi, and is taken over all finite Galois extensions of $k$ inside $\ov{k}$.
 Since cofiltered $2$-limits commute with $2$-fiber products, it suffices to show that

 is an equivalence of topoi.
 This follows from \cite[Exp.
 IV, Proposition 5.11]{SGA4_2}.

 $(\ref{lemma:properties-Deligne-2})$ This is \cite[Exp.
 XII, Construction 1.2.4]{SGA7_2} (and the discussion after this construction).
 Unfortunately, the discussion in SGA is pretty terse, so we also refer to \cite[Theorem 3.1]{Weil-site} for a proof of a similar result that can be adapted to this situation.